-- You can place a couple of pins pointing in the direction you need to sew.
+- Place a couple of pins pointing in the direction you need to sew.
 This can help when you are starting out.

-- Put your needle in the down position and place the needle in the centre of the V of your two pieces of fabric.
+- Put your needle in the down position and place the needle in the center of the V of your two pieces of fabric.

 - Sew diagonally across the strips and make sure you start and end your sewing in the middle of the V at the opposite ends.